 The integration of psychometric testing in a recruitment context has had mixed reviews in the past, mostly due to the misuse of testing and its context.
-However, today it is a widely utilised tool used in many recruitment processes, integrated in the process as a supplementary selection tool.
+However, today it is a widely utilised tool in many recruitment processes, integrated in the process as a supplementary selection tool.
 There are many advantages to introducing psychometric testing into the recruitment process, including:

 - Increasing the number of successful placements.